deleonkr/traviz/README.md

 eg. Timecost_calender_with_route_I10_2016_hourly_east-759163-to-763453.csv

 HEADER:
-- weekdate
--- 0 -> monday
--- 1 -> tuesday
--- ...
--- 6 -> sunday
-- hour
+- weekdate (0 -> monday, 1 -> tuesday, ..., 6 -> sunday)
--- From 0 to 23
+- hour (From 0 to 23)
 - 759163	763646 ...
-718419
--- This are sensors on the route from santa monica to downtown.
+718419 (This are sensors on the route from santa monica to downtown.
 The order is the real order from west to east.
--- The value is the timecost between this sensor (column name) and next sensor(next column name).
-The unit is second.
+Values under this column is the timecost between current sensor (column name) and next sensor(next column name).
+The unit is "Second".)
-- total/sec	total/min
--- Sum of this row, which means the total timecost for this route on specific weekdate and hour.
+- total/sec	total/min (Sum of current row, which means the total timecost for this route on specific weekdate and hour.)